-The list is compact, but ever changing, with eight standard slots for the by-the-glass offer, though they’re always flanked by specials based on the whims of the day, with premium pours dispensed via Coravin.
-Philosophically, you won’t find any great dogma at play here, but you certainly won’t find any corporate brands either: “Mostly Australian with a focus on sustainable farming practices and minimal intervention/lo-fi/natural winemaking.
-There’s always a smattering of international listings as well.
+The list extends to over 100 bins and is ever changing, with ten standard slots for the by-the-glass offer, though they’re always flanked by specials based on the whims of the day, with premium pours dispensed via Coravin.
+Philosophically, you won’t find any great dogma at play here, but you certainly won’t find any corporate brands either.
+“Mostly Australian with a focus on sustainable farming practices and minimal intervention/lo-fi/natural winemaking,” says Whyte.
+“There’s always a smattering of international listings as well.
 But above all, we look for deliciousness.
 We’ve always been seen as a ‘niche’ or ‘tight’ style of list, but we are certainly broadening our horizons, seeking out more classics, benchmarks, listing more broadly and seriously from Australia and around the globe.”